pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 - A **One to Many** architecture application would be music generation.
   ![](Images/11.png)
   - Note that starting the second layer we are feeding the generated output back to the network.
 - There are another interesting architecture in **Many To Many**.
 Applications like machine translation inputs and outputs sequences have different lengths in most of the cases.
-So an alternative _Many To Many_ architecture that fits the translation would be as follows:
+So an alternative Many-To-Many architecture that fits the translation would be as follows:
   ![](Images/12.png)
   - There are an encoder and a decoder parts in this architecture.
 The encoder encodes the input sequence into one matrix and feed it to the decoder to generate the outputs.
 Encoder and decoder have different weight matrices.
 - Summary of RNN types: